sourcegraph/sourcegraph-public-snapshot/doc/admin/http_https_configuration.md

-# Sourcegraph NGINX HTTP and HTTPS/SSL configuration
+# Sourcegraph HTTP and HTTPS/SSL configuration

+## Sourcegraph single Docker image and Sourcegraph Cluster (Kubernetes): NGINX

-In Sourcegraph, [NGINX](https://www.nginx.com/resources/glossary/nginx/) acts as a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) for the Sourcegraph front-end server, meaning NGINX proxies external HTTP (and [HTTPS](#nginx-ssl-https-configuration)) requests to the Sourcegraph front-end.
+Sourcegraph's single Docker image and Kubernetes deployments use [NGINX](https://www.nginx.com/resources/glossary/nginx/) as a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) for the Sourcegraph front-end server, meaning NGINX proxies external HTTP (and [HTTPS](#nginx-ssl-https-configuration)) requests to the Sourcegraph front-end.

 ![NGINX and Sourcegraph architecture](img/sourcegraph-nginx.svg)

 **Note**: Non-sighted users can view a [text-representation of this diagram](sourcegraph-nginx-mermaid.md).

-## NGINX for Sourcegraph single instance (Docker)
+### Sourcegraph single instance (Docker)

 <!-- TODO(ryan): Change heading to ## The default `nginx.conf` file and how to extend/override default configuration and add section
 on how to extend NGINX configuration without (in most cases), editing the `nginx.conf` file. -->